Welcome to the IPTRN Knowledge Commons!

 The IPTRN Knowledge Commons page is where our members and guests share polar tourism multimedia resources, and interact on issues and ideas that advance polar tourism concerns, opportunities, and ideas.

-If you would like to contribute a blog post on a polar tourism topic please email us with your idea (email@example.com).
-We’d also love your input in the Have your Say interactive event below.
+If you would like to contribute a blog post on a polar tourism topic please email us with your idea (firstname.lastname@example.org).
+We’d also love your input in the Have your Say Q and A space below.
 We’ll solicit your thoughts on different topics every month or so, and report back with a summary of what is posted.

 10 Years of IPTRN Panel and Discussion